jlevy/og-equity-compensation/README.md

   entirely different thing (described soon).

 ### Less common types of equity

+Most employees won’t run into these, but in the interest of completeness, it’s worth mentioning a few other flavors of equity compensation that might come up.

 - **Phantom equity** is a type of compensation award that references equity, but does not entitle the recipient to actual equity in the business.